 5. xeyes Command

-In last article we introduced a command ‘oneko‘ which attaches jerry with mouse pointer and keeps on chasing it.
-A similar program ‘xeyes‘ which is a graphical programs and as soon as you fire the command you will see two monster eyes chasing your movement.
+In the last article, we introduced a command ‘oneko‘ which attaches jerry with a mouse pointer and keeps on chasing it.
+A similar program ‘xeyes‘ is a graphical program and as soon as you fire the command you will see two monster eyes chasing your movement.

 6. cowsay Command

-Do you remember last time we introduced command, which is useful in output of desired text with animated character cow.
-What if you want other animal in place of cow?
+Do you remember last time we introduced command, which is useful in the output of the desired text with an animated character cow.
+What if you want other animals in place of cow?
 Check a list of available animals.

 $ cowsay -l